 In today’s hi-tech world it can be difficult to determine what the best headphones for guitar amp really are.
-What should you look for, and what should you avoid?
-It always seems that there are far more questions then there are answers.
+What should you look for and what should you avoid?
+It always seems that there are far more questions than there are answers.

-This article is being written to help you better understand what is available in today’s market.
+This article is will to help you better understand what is available in today’s market.
 We’ll take a closer look at various headphone designs as well as some of the more important features that go into a good pair of “cans.”

-Making a selection isn’t as difficult as it may sound.
+Making a choice isn’t as difficult as it may sound.

-Not only will we discuss what’s better to use while practicing, but we’ll also take a closer look at wireless headphone technology.
-Open and closed designs shall be examined along with frequency, noise-cancelation, jack size, and more!
+We will advise not only what’s better to use while practicing, but we’ll also take a closer look at wireless headphone technology.
+Open and closed designs examined along with frequency, noise-cancelation, jack size, and more!

 |Product||Cord/Wireless||Jack Size||Noise-Cancelling||Frequency Range||Open or Closed-Backed|